 Arts For All

-Arts for All welcomes everyone to take a journey through the world of art.
+Visit our literary arts room for free art activities every Saturday!
 These easy projects will take a deeper look at the exhibition on display in the Main Gallery.
 All ages.
-Projects will be available as take-home kits only.
+Children under 12 must be accompanied by an adult.

 Send us pictures of your completed project for a chance to be featured in our newsletter!
 Send your photos and name to GPAC@indy.gov.